 Busan International Film Festival

-Those that loved the Academy Award-winning Korean film Parasite will love the Busan International Film Festival.
+Those who loved the Academy Award-winning Korean film Parasite will love the Busan International Film Festival.
 Think of it as the Sundance Film Festival for South Korea.
 It takes place between October 21-30.
-It is a 10-day festival that brings together Korean celebrities from both film and drama.
+It is a 10-day festival that combines Korean celebrities from film and drama.
 In addition, international media and fans come from around the world to check out the latest Korean films.

-Since it is located in Busan it is also a must to check out Haeundae Beach which is one of the most popular beaches in Korea.
-Many of the film screenings take place at the Busan Cinema Center which is located in Centum City.
-It offers over 30 screens and during the festival over 300 films are showcased from over 70 countries.
+Since it is located in Busan, it is also a must to check out Haeundae Beach, one of Korea’s most popular beaches.
+Many film screenings occur at the Busan Cinema Center, located in Centum City.
+It offers over 30 screens, and over 300 films are showcased from over 70 countries during the festival.

 Address: 120, Suyeonggangbyeon-daero, Haeundae-gu, Busan